-It is both decently powered and fully featured just like SB-700, but you can buy six of Neewer 750II Speedlight at the price of one SB-700!
-So it is exactly like the high-end models but cost way less!
+It is both decently powered and fully featured, just like SB-700, but you can buy six of Neewer 750II Speedlight at the price of one SB-700!
+So it is exactly like the high-end models but costs way less!

 Thus, it is an excellent choice for those who want the best value for money and have less than a hundred bucks!
 But no matter how cheap it is, it doesn’t comprise on performance, as shown below.

-Its performance has a 58m Guide Number and supports TTL, M, Multi-flash mode, which enables users to capture the intricate motion states.
+Its performance has a 58m Guide Number and supports TTL, M, Multi-flash mode, enabling users to capture the intricate motion states.